 Now I was expecting the Start / Boost to be higher than the High charge but considerably less than the 24 v battery position.
 My best guess would have been between 30 and 35v.
 The result surprised me, it measured nearly the same as for charging 24v batteries!!
 Wow, no wonder it overheats if used for charging with the switches in the wrong position.
 In practice circuit losses in the transformer and rectifier will restrict the current flow into the battery, dropping the voltages considerably.

 I have only posted the output part of the circuit diagram as the majority of faults will be in that section.
-My copies of the rest of the circuit are very roughly drawn early drafts.
-I have taken some voltage measurements at critical points but do not intend doing detailed analysis of how the automatic charge switching works.
-If anyone has a problem in that area email me.
+I took some voltage measurements at critical points of the other section but do not intend doing detailed analysis of how the automatic charge switching works.
+The full circuit is on the previous page.

 There is one observation I made with respect to the automatic switching.
 It is not possible to determine when a battery is fully charged by voltage measurement, the voltages change with temperature etc. The point at which the circuit is designed to switch off in High charge has to be set conservatively otherwise the battery could be overcharged and possibly damaged.
 I checked the hydrometer reading of one battery I charged and it indicated roughly half charge.
 For a motorist that is no problem, it will be more than enough to start a vehicle.
 We require fully charged batteries so then switch it to Trickle charge and leave the battery connected to top up the charge.